Chicago Exterior Wall Inspection Compliance Guide

 • Confirmation of completed repairs when applicable

-Owners should maintain copies of all inspection reports and repair documentation.
+Owners should maintain all inspection and repair records for:

 • Licensed façade engineers and architects